Ditectrev/DP-203/README.md

 - [x] From Azure DevOps, create a release pipeline.
 - [ ] From Azure DevOps, update the main branch.

-### HOTSPOT You develop a dataset named DBTBL1 by using Azure Databricks.
+### You develop a dataset named DBTBL1 by using Azure Databricks.
 DBTBL1 contains the following columns: ✑ SensorTypeID ✑ GeographyRegionID ✑ Year ✑ Month ✑ Day ✑ Hour✑ Minute ✑ Temperature ✑ WindSpeed ✑ Other You need to store the data to support daily incremental load pipelines that vary for each GeographyRegionID.
 The solution must minimize storage costs.
 How should you complete the code?

 ![Question 105](images/question105.jpg)